Monitor-Break/Additions/README.md

 	using MonitorBreak.Bebug;
 "Bebug" = "Better Debug"

+***(While this namespace is intended for debug it is currently not automatically disabled on build, this will changed when I get round to it)***

 ### Console
 A more performant version of the unity console, also returns all objects logged.
 Supports multiple consoles at once and multiple console modes.
 To switch between console modes press the F1-F3 keys.
 F4 hides all consoles.